 Royal Bam's score of 84 is higher than 100% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

-In 2023, Royal BAM Group reported total carbon emissions of approximately 2,621,000,000 kg CO2e, with emissions from Scope 1 at about 62,000,000 kg CO2e, Scope 2 at approximately 16,000,000 kg CO2e, and a significant contribution from Scope 3 emissions, which totalled around 2,552,000,000 kg CO2e.
-In the Netherlands, BAM's emissions for the same year were approximately 29,600,000 kg CO2e for Scope 1 and 2 combined.
-BAM has set ambitious climate commitments, aiming for a 50% reduction in Scope 1 and 2 emissions per Euro revenue by 2030, using 2015 as a baseline.
-Additionally, they target a 20% reduction in absolute Scope 3 emissions by 2030 from a 2017 baseline.
-Long-term, BAM has committed to achieving net-zero greenhouse gas emissions across all scopes by 2050, with interim targets of a 90% reduction in absolute Scope 1 and 2 emissions by 2030, and a 90% reduction in absolute Scope 3 emissions by 2050, both from their respective baseline years.
-These commitments align with the Science Based Targets initiative (SBTi) and reflect BAM's dedication to sustainable practices within the construction and engineering sector.
+In 2024, Royal BAM Group reported total carbon emissions of approximately 2,093,000,000 kg CO2e, with significant contributions from Scope 3 emissions at about 2,093,000,000 kg CO2e, while Scope 1 and Scope 2 emissions were approximately 41,000,000 kg CO2e and 19,000,000 kg CO2e, respectively.
+In 2023, the company recorded total emissions of about 2,621,000,000 kg CO2e, with Scope 3 emissions again dominating at approximately 2,552,000,000 kg CO2e.
+Royal BAM has set ambitious climate commitments, aiming for a 50% reduction in Scope 1 and 2 emissions per Euro revenue by 2030, using 2015 as a baseline.
+Additionally, the company targets a 20% reduction in absolute Scope 3 emissions by 2030 from a 2017 baseline.
+Long-term, Royal BAM is committed to achieving net-zero greenhouse gas emissions across all scopes by 2050.
+This includes a near-term goal of reducing absolute Scope 1 and 2 emissions by 90% from 2015 levels by 2030, and a similar 90% reduction in absolute Scope 3 emissions by 2050 from a 2019 baseline.
+These targets are validated by the Science Based Targets initiative (SBTi) and align with the global aim to limit warming to 1.5°C. Royal BAM's commitment to increasing its sourcing of renewable electricity from 50% in 2015 to 100% by 2030 further underscores its dedication to sustainability and climate action.

 Access structured emissions data, company-specific emission factors, and source documents